End mill: Types

-Geometry and tools
+Geometry

 A variety of grooves, slots, and pockets in the work-piece may be produced from a variety of tool bits.
 Common tool bit types are: square end cutters, ball end cutters, t-slot cutters, and shell mills.
 Square end cutters can mill square slots, pockets, and edges.
 Ball end cutters mill radiused slots or fillets.
 T-slot cutters mill exactly that: T-shaped slots.
 Shell end cutters are used for large flat surfaces and for angle cuts.
 There are variations of these tool types as well.

 There are four critical angles of each cutting tool: end cutting edge angle, axial relief angle, radial relief angle, and radial rake angle.

 Depending on the material being milled, and what task should be performed, different tool types and geometry may be used.
-For instance, when milling a material like aluminium, it may be advantageous to use a tool with very deep, polished flutes, a very sharp cutting edge and high rake angles.
+For instance, when milling a material like aluminum, it may be advantageous to use a tool with very deep, polished flutes, a very sharp cutting edge and high rake angles.
 When machining a tough material such as stainless steel, however, shallow flutes and a squared-off cutting edge will optimize material removal and tool life.

 A wide variety of materials are used to produce the cutting tools.
 Carbide inserts are the most common because they are good for high production milling.
 High speed steel is commonly used when a special tool shape is needed, not usually used for high production processes.
 Ceramics inserts are typically used in high speed machining with high production.
 Diamond inserts are typically used on products that require tight tolerances, typically consisting of high surface qualities (nonferrous or non-metallic materials).